School Notification Alerts

 If we bring students to school, will the school have to be closed before the end of the instructional day?
 (It is not desirable to bring students to school and then have to close early, because we don’t know if we can get them home safely and if there will be a parent or adult at home when they arrive.)

 Will the county and municipal public works departments be able to apply deicers and/or clear roads?

 The Director of Operations and Superintendent confer and share information gathered and a final decision is determined.
 The phone tree is initiated to notify central office and school administrators

 The decision is posted on the FlashAlert system between 5:00 a.m - 5:45 a.m., which is used to notify local media.
-Following this an email message will be sent to all families, district website will be updated, and a message will be posted on Facebook & Twitter.
-Updating all of these resources take time and will ideally be completed before 6:00a.m.
+If the decision is to close or delay school, additional communications will follow including an email message to all families, along with updates to the district website, Facebook & Twitter.
+Updating all of these resources take time and will ideally be completed before 6:00 a.m.